 Strawberry Lavender Champagne Cocktail

 This drink is so good and so easy.
-Just add an ounce of Strawberry Lavender simple syrup to a champagne flute and top with sparkling wine (or sparkling water).
+Just add an ounce of strawberry simple syrup to a champagne flute and top with sparkling wine (or sparkling water).
 The video below shows my husband making the cocktail if you want to see him in action.

 DIY Strawberry Lavender Syrup